threedworld-mit/tdw/Documentation/getting_started.md

 ***

-### 3. Less-minimal simulation
+### 3. Download this repo and run a test

-Create a basic simulation in which objects are added into the 3D environment and images are routed to the controller and saved to the local disk:`tdw/Python/example_controllers/example_output/`
+This repo contains all of the example controllers and documentation for TDW, as well as the source code for the `tdw` Python module.
+You can download the repo either as a zip file or by forking the repo.

-2. Clone this repo.
+In this test, TDW creates a basic simulation in which objects are added into the 3D environment.
+Images are routed to the controller and saved to the local disk: `tdw/Python/example_controllers/example_output/`

 3. `cd tdw/Python/example_controllers`
 4. `python3 objects_and_images.py`